ArtificiallyLTD/React-Senior-Coding-Test/README.md

-# React.js Coding Test for Artificially
+# Senior React.js Coding Test - Artificially

-Welcome to the second stage of our recruitment process at **Artificially**!
-This test is designed to assess your proficiency in **React.js**, focusing on building a frontend application that interacts with APIs, handles state management, and ensures proper file handling.
+Welcome to the frontend stage of our recruitment process at **Artificially**.
+This test evaluates your proficiency in React.js architecture, state management, API integration, and **UI/UX design quality**.

 Our website: [artificially.io](https://artificially.io)